 I guess there is no music genre for which would be the Dobro, or if you want a resonator guitar more suitable than blues.
-The ability to play notes with long sustain, slides and expressive, dynamic almost vocal-like quality of the instrument predestinate it for playing blues.
-In addition, blues as a genre blend with bluegrass, country, and jazz, so it is essential that aspiring resonator aficionados, without debate, know this genre.
+The ability to play notes with long sustain, slides, and expressive, dynamic almost vocal-like quality of the instrument predestinate it for playing blues.
+In addition, blues is a genre blend with bluegrass, country, and jazz, so it is essential that aspiring resonator aficionados, without debate, know this genre.

-In this first part, I focused on the basic form of blues, structure, melodic and harmonic aspects, feelings and the like.
+In this first part, I focused on the basic form of blues, structure, melodic and harmonic aspects, feelings, and the like.
 We practiced all that on a simple blues shuffle.

-We took over the structure of the minor pentatonic scale, the major pentatonic and the blues scales.
+We took over the structure of the minor pentatonic scale, the major pentatonic, and the blues scales.
 I explained what is the dominant seventh chord as the basics of blues harmony and the possibilities of playing it on the Dobro.
 Further, we set up the basics of blues improvisation and learned a few typical blues licks topped with one whole blues tune.

 I also introduced to students my lap steel guitar made for me by Mr. Holoubek from Prag.